Take the chapter quiz before and after you read this chapter.

 1. Should routine immunisations be given to infants born to HIV-positive mothers?

 Yes.
-It is particularly important that these infants are immunised as they are at high risk of infections if they later develop AIDS.
-The immune system of infants born to HIV-positive women is usually normal in the first few months after delivery, which gives an opportunity to safely give the routine immunisations.
+It is particularly important that these infants are immunised as they are at high risk of many infections if they become HIV infected.
+The immune system of infants born to HIV-positive mothers is usually normal in the first few months after delivery, which gives an opportunity to safely give the routine immunisations.
 Most infants born to HIV-positive mothers are not HIV infected themselves.

 2. Should routine immunisations be given to healthy infants with HIV infection?

 Yes.
-These infants without clinical signs of HIV infection still have an intact immune system and should be given routine immunisations except BCG.
+These infants without clinical signs of HIV infection still have an intact immune system and should be given routine immunisations.

 3. Should infants with clinical signs of HIV infection be given routine immunisations?

-As these infants have a damaged immune system, they should not be given live vaccines such as BCG, oral polio and measles.
+As these infants have a damaged immune system, they should not be given live vaccines such as BCG, oral polio and measles until they are clinically well with a normal CD4 count.

 4. What is the danger of giving BCG to an infant with symptomatic HIV infection?